Autism06/Aut1/README.md

 # CODE

 Here, in this file all the code has been mentioned along with the proper comments inorder to better understand the code.

+# OverleafLink.txt

+It contains link to access overleaf of the project.